 You may receive a large sum of money from one of many sources.
 An inheritance, sale of a business, compensation claim or lottery win!
 This should be an exciting time.
 However, it can also be considered daunting, especially if this is the money you plan to live off for the rest of your life.
 Therefore, in these circumstances extra care needs to be taken in actions agreed.

 Do you want an income from the money, to simply let it grow or a balance of each?
 Consider required returns.
 Do you want the money to just provide for yourself or for your children and future generations later?

 What will be the effect on the diagnosis of a life shortening illness, disability or mental illness such as dementia on you and your family.
 What will be the effect on the family finances to provide for the care required?
 Quick actions are necessary at this time especially if the illness will cause a loss of self-capacity.

-Enjoying as much time as possible with loved ones will be very important You will not wish to get overrun with administration.
-Discuss with the whole family the situation.
+Enjoying as much time as possible with loved ones will be very important.
+You will not wish to get overrun with administration.
+Therefore, discuss with the whole family the situation.
 Ensure everybody understands big decisions made now, will be difficult to change later.
 Ensure all the legal requirements are covered.
 Respect the needs and wishes of the party who is suffering, even after their subsequent death.

 Death and bereavement

 Death of a loved one, causes great uncertainty as to how the future will look.
 You will have to take many actions and make many decisions which you have probably previously had little experience.